FrankVanris2/FollowBot/README.md

 * In your command prompt go to the `BotServer` directory
 * Once in the directory you must run these pip commands:
   ```cmd
   pip install Flask
   pip install -U flask-cors
   ```

 * Once those two things are installed and hopefully you have npm installed you will need to do the next following commands:
 ```cmd
 npm i
 npm i -g npm
 npm install @mui/icons-material
 ```
 * Now after these above steps you are ready to build the front-end and back-end
 ```cmd
 npm run build
 ```
 * After the build run the server
 ```cmd
 npm run start
 ```
 * In your browser be sure to use this url: `http://xx.xx.xx.xx:5000`
 * the xx.xx.xx.xx is showed in the server command window.

-Example Configuration:
+## Robotic-end
+The robotic side of our project is the most fascinating aspect, and the setup process is relatively straightforward.
+However, things will change when we start migrating our software and development to a Raspberry Pi 4-5 with ROS2.
+You will be notified as a developer when we transition from standalone robotic development to publisher-subscriber development.

+The README will be updated once we have a full understanding of the migration process.
+For now, please follow the steps below to set up your environment correctly to run, test, and develop our programs:

+* If you have not already please download VSCode with the PlatformIO extension in order for you to develop on the Robotic side.
+* Within the PlatformIO homepage there are 4 side buttons that you will be allowed to click on.
+Please click on the `Open Project` Button
+* When you do so please go where you placed your repo and you will need to open this folder: `FollowBot->FollowBot`
+* After you do so you will see all of the files that we have made for the development of FollowBot.
+* To run it you will need to press the blue checkmark icon on the bottom of the screen Example Configuration:
 # Configuration file example
 key: value